TBNR-Mel/Code-Arena-Main/README.md

 AI response: "The provided code snippet ``` ``` attempts to...
 However, ..."

 # Todo
+- `getNextChallenge` to consider the selected language.
+Only load challenges from the selected language
 - Add console tab
 - Add Get Started / Continue btn, with the title, "Challenge" (/codearena/challenges)